kuesugi/Texas-Holdem/README.md

-# ♦️♣️Texas Hold 'em Based on Java Swing ♠️❤️
+# ♦️♣️ Texas Hold 'em Based on Java Swing ♠️❤️
 ##### A Term project for Software Engineering